African American Skin Overview

-The skin comes in a wide spectrum of colors and textures, but most skin conditions don’t discriminate based on hue – they can occur in every race and on all skin types.
-However, certain skin types are more susceptible to particular conditions.
-Further complicating this fact is that most common dermatology treatments for skin conditions, in general, don’t always work on African-American skin.
+Skin comes in a wide spectrum of colors and textures.
+While many skin conditions don’t discriminate based on tone, some types are more susceptible to particular conditions.
+This is true of African American skin, which is more vulnerable to concerns like hyperpigmentation and acne.
+Further complicating this fact is that many common dermatology treatments are not safe or effective for African American skin.

 What to Expect

 Darker skin is more sensitive to pigmentation changes, which various factors can trigger, such as insect bites, skincare products, or even improperly administered cosmetic treatments that lead to skin trauma.
 Laser surgery and Botox® injections are two common examples of procedures that carry this risk.

 No matter what your concerns and goals might be, you need a customized approach to your African-American dermatology treatment.
 The right treatment, at the right time, can substantially enhance the look and health of your skin while minimizing potential risks.
 The experts at our San Diego office are prepared to help you create the personalized plan that works best for you.

 Postinflammatory hyperpigmentation, or PIH, is a common issue for people of African-American descent.
 PIH is skin darkening as a reaction to trauma.
 It is common if you have a dark complexion and have suffered a cut or burn.
 It can also occur due to disorders like eczema or acne.
 To avoid PIH, never pick at your skin, treat it with abrasive chemicals, or scrub it harshly.
 If PIH is a concern, we offer laser treatments that are both safe and effective for African American skin.